jonathandezoete/toon-hacking/README.md

 Welcome to this Toon-Hacking repository.

-This repository contain some scripts to hack or keep your Toon hacked after a upgrade.
+This repository contain some scripts to hack or keep your Toon hacked/accessible after a upgrade.